Allium tricoccum (Wild Leek)

 Flower: Flower shape: 6-petals Cluster type: round

-[photo of flowers] Small round cluster of ¼-inch creamy or greenish white flowers on stout stalks about 1¼ inch long, with 2 papery bracts at the base of the cluster.
-Flowers have 6 tepals (petals), 6 stamens with creamy yellow tips, and a green overy with 3 globular sections in the center.
-Flowers appear 4 to 6 weeks after leaves have emerged, usually after they have withered away for the season.
+[photo of flowers] A single round cluster about 1 inch in diameter at the tip of a naked stem, with 12 to 50 stalked, ¼-inch white flowers.
+Flowers have 6 tepals (petals with similar sepals), 6 stamens with white to pale yellow tips, and a green ovary in the center with 3 globular sections.
+Flowers appear 4 to 6 weeks after leaves have emerged, the leaves usually withered away before flowers open.

 Leaves and stem: Leaf attachment: basal Leaf type: simple

-[photo of leaves] 2 or 3 three basal leaves emerge from an underground bulb in early spring, 6 to 12 inches long, 1 to 4 inches wide, lance-elliptic, narrowed at both ends with a long tappered base, smooth leathery texture with faint parallel veins, toothless, dark green often tinged red at the base with a reddish stalk.
-The flowering stalk is smooth and green or reddish, and starts emerging as the leaves wither away for the season.
+[photo of leaves] 2 or 3 three basal leaves emerge from an underground bulb in early spring, 6 to 8 inches (15 to 20 cm) long, the broadest to ~3½ inches (5 to 9 cm) wide, lance-elliptic, mostly pointed at the tip, tapering the base, toothless, hairless, green typically tinged red at the base with a reddish stalk.
+The flowering stalk is 10 to 14 inches (25 to 35 cm) long, smooth, usually purple, and starts emerging as the leaves wither away for the season.

 Fruit: Fruit type: capsule/pod

-[photo of fruit] Fruit is a 3-celled glossy black capsule, each cell containing 1 seed.
+[photo of fruit] Fruit is a 3-celled capsule, each cell containing a single glossy black seed,

 Notes: